Graphene Jacket. Part jacket. Part science experiment. Made with the only material in the world with a Nobel Prize.

 Choose your size Size

 While it’s completely invisible and only a single atom thick, graphene is the lightest, strongest, most conductive material ever discovered, and has the same potential to change life on Earth as stone, bronze and iron once did.
 But it remains difficult to work with, extremely expensive to produce at scale, and lives mostly in pioneering research labs.
 So following in the footsteps of the scientists who discovered it through their own highly speculative experiments, we’re releasing graphene-coated jackets into the world as experimental prototypes.
 Our aim is to open up our R&D and accelerate discovery by getting graphene out of the lab and into the field so that we can harness the collective power of early adopters as a test group.
 No-one yet knows the true limits of what graphene can do, so the first edition of the Graphene Jacket is fully reversible with one side coated in graphene and the other side not.
-If you’d like to take part in the next stage of this supermaterial’s history, the experiment is now open.
-You can now buy it, test it and tell us about it.

 We’re sorry we’ve not been able to keep up with demand.
 The first edition of Graphene Jacket has now sold out but you can sign up here to get advance access to the next release.